Deterministic generation of single B centers in hBN by one-to-one conversion from UV centers: Conclusion

 \section{Conclusion}

 We have observed electron-beam induced interconversion between individual UV centers and B centers, appearing as abrupt anticorrelated activation or deactivation events of the point defect emission on simultaneously recorded CL scans.
+The sensitivity at the single-emitter level, combined with the spatial resolution required to track individual emitters, makes it possible to overcome the limitations inherent to ensemble CL measurements.
+In ensemble experiments such as those realized in prior work,\cite{Roux22, Nedic24, Bianco25} the CL signal is generally not directly proportional to the actual defect concentration due to irradiation-induced modifications of the excitation and collection efficiencies during the measurement.
+Such effects can hinder the direct observation of one-to-one interconversion between B and UV centers, as we discuss in the Supporting Information section~S3.

-This electron-induced switching between these two widely studied color centers shed new light onto their long debated microscopic structure and their mutual relation, consolidating the recent hypothesis that B centers are vertical carbon dimers.
+The direct observation of electron-induced switching between two widely studied color centers shed new light onto their long debated microscopic structure and their mutual relation, consolidating the recent hypothesis that B centers are vertical carbon dimers.
 Our results provide a direct explanation for the well-known fact that B centers can only be activated in hBN crystals exhibiting the 4.1~eV spectral signature of the UV centers, and suggests a possible activation scenario, where the electron beam would modify the dimer orientation, which would then be made stable by evacuating the leftover vacancy.

 In addition, the ability to observe individual activation events has allowed us to make use of the CL signal as a marker heralding the successful activation of single B centers.
 We illustrated this by generating an array of eight sites with a strongly sub-Poissonnian distribution of the SPE numbers.
 The rare and undesired double creations can be fixed by selective photobleaching, a laser-induced process that is also heralded by a visible change of the emission signal.
 The combination of these two activation and deactivation monitoring techniques allows to generate arrays with only one emitter per site.
-Our results deepen the knowledge of optically active deep defects in hBN and provides clear pathways towards the deterministic fabrication of top-down nanophotonic devices for applications to optical quantum information. \\
+Our results deepen the knowledge of optically active deep defects in hBN and provides clear pathways towards the deterministic fabrication of top-down nanophotonic devices for applications to optical quantum information.
+We expect this discussion to trigger further theoretical and experimental studies that could confirm, refine or modify the proposed conversion scenario. \\